AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 # Jumping from one journey to another {#jump}

-Automatic trigger of a journey from another journey.
-Link different journeys.
-2 reasons: simply the design of very complex journeys, with many activities -> splt journey in different journeys.
-Also -> define some reusable journeys that can be used in differen UC from diffeent journeys.

-New build-in action called jump.

-Origin / target journey

 The **Jump** action activity allows you to push indivividuals from one journey to another.
 This is especially useful if your journey is complex and includes many paths and activities.
 Using a jump allows you to simplify your journey by splitting it into several ones.

 In the current journey, simply add a **Jump** and select a target journey.
 When the individual enters the jump step, an internal event is sent to trigger the destination journey.
 The flow continues in the current journey.